 Emmy is a field geologist and sedimentologist interested in the co-evolution of life, climate, oceans, and tectonics during the Neoproterozoic and Cambrian.
 Her research integrates geological mapping, regional stratigraphy, sedimentology, paleontology, isotope geochemistry, and geochronology in field sites that include Mongolia, the southwest USA, Namibia, and South Africa to test hypotheses about mechanistic links between environmental change and evolutionary milestones.

 Lyle is a first year graduate student in E&PS.
-He is working on Neoproterozoic Earth history questions in NW Canada and Alaska, the southwest USA, Mexico, and Namibia.
+He is researching topics related to Neoproterozoic Earth history and tectonics.

 Mary is a first year E&PS graduate student interested in reconstructing paleoenvironments surrounding extreme events, particularly during the Neoproterozoic.